ppb/pursuedpybear/docs/discussion/maintenance-schedules.rst

 portions of the world.

-About four weeks before the target release date, we freeze any new feature deploys.
+About four weeks before the target release date, we freeze any new feature merges.
 This means any PR that is a feature or enhancement (not a bug fix, documentation change, or examples) may be approved, but held until after the release.